This post may contain affiliate links. Please read my full disclosure policy here.

 - Listen to what’s actually being said and try to understand it.

 - Don’t read between the lines or add your own editorial comments.

 - Ask for clarification if you need it.

 - Give the person you’re interacting with the benefit of the doubt, and try to see their point of view

 - Assume that the person has a positive or neutral intention and isn’t purposely trying to hurt you.

-I’ve been trying to utilize the steps listed above, and it’s made a dramatic difference in the way that I see the world.
-It has not only improved my interactions with my loved ones, but it’s made all of those dozens of irritating interactions that I used to have with people over the course of a week drop dramatically.
+Following the steps above has made a dramatic difference in the way I see the world.
+Interactions with my loved ones are smoother, and the dozens of irritating interactions I used to have with people over the course of a week have vanished.

 The next time somebody pisses you off, try assuming positive intent.
 I’ll bet this new outlook will change your life for the better, too.